aboutcode-org/scancode-toolkit/docs/source/cli-reference/basic-options.rst

         The option ``--license-text-diagnostics`` is a sub-option of ``--license-text``.

+    .. admonition:: Attention

+        The option ``--license-text`` will not work with the ``--csv`` output as outputting full license texts in a CSV file doesn't serve a practical purpose.

     With the ``--license-text`` option, the scan results attribute "matched text" includes the matched text for the detected license.